Table of Contents

 UGC NET Anthropology Syllabus for Paper II

 The UGC NET Syllabus Paper II for Anthropology Subject will cover 10 units.
 This test will comprise 100 questions, each worth two marks.
 Every question is compulsory to attempt.
-Below are the units available for the UGC Anthropology Syllabus PDF for Paper II that candidates can review.
+Below are the units available for the UGC NET Anthropology Syllabus PDF for Paper II that candidates can review.

 UGC Anthropology Unit 1: Fundamentals of Anthropology